cculianu/Fulcrum/README.md

     `$ contrib/build/build.sh linux master`

+The first argument to the script is the platform to build (in this case `linux`).
+The second argument to the script is a git `branch` or `tag` to build.

-3. You can point the build script to any repository, not just this one, by giving it a `GIT_REPO` environment variable:
+- *Note:* You can point the build script to any repository, not just this one, by giving it a `GIT_REPO` environment variable:

     `$ GIT_REPO=https://github.com/myusername/MyFulcrumFork contrib/build/build.sh linux master`

     `$ GIT_REPO=$(pwd) contrib/build/build.sh linux master`

-The first argument to the script is the platform to build (in this case `linux`).
-The second argument to the script is a git `branch` or `tag` to build.

 ---